JaninaWibker/rpi-configuration-tutorial/README.md

 ### Dynamic DNS

-Cloudflare can be used as a dynamic dns and allows CNAMEs and other fancy DNS stuff and also allows using your own domnain.
-Alongside all the other cool features Cloudflare offers this basically makes Cloudflare the perfect solution for dyndns.
+Cloudflare can be used as a dynamic DNS and allows CNAMEs and other fancy DNS stuff and also allows using your own domain.
+Alongside all the other cool features Cloudflare offers this basically makes Cloudflare the perfect solution for DynDNS.

-Make a free account with Cloudflare and go through the Setup process for your new domain, select the free plan and copy the 2 dns server domains that Cloudflare gives you.
+Make a free account with Cloudflare and go through the Setup process for your new domain, select the free plan and copy the 2 DNS server domains that Cloudflare gives you.
 Enter them on [freeonom](https://freenom.com) or where ever you have your domain located.
 It may take some time before everything "synchronizes" and works out duo to how DNS works (DNS things can take up to 24h, but are usually a lot faster (maybe 5min - 2h)).
 After that complete the Cloudflare setup and get your Cloudflare API key which is needed for ddclient.

 Inside Cloudflare DNS records can be created somewhat freely.
 A, AAAA, CNAME, MX, TXT, NS, and many more types of records can be used.
 Cloudflare only allows one layer of subdomains / CNAMEs (Cloudflare does something called "CNAME Flattening"), this means that things like `api.application.domain.tld` won't work, but things like `api-application.domain.tld` will work.

-Create a A-record and enter your current public ip address (this process will later be automated via ddclient).
+Create a A record and enter your current public IP address (this process will later be automated via ddclient).
 Then create as many CNAME records as you want with the wanted subdomain as "Name" and an "@" as "Domain name".
 The `@` is a synonym for the current domain.
 This means that `subdomain.domain.tld` will point to `domain.tld`.
 This might seem to be wrong at first sight, but the idea behind this is that everything is sent to the Pi, then processed by nginx and reverse proxied to the correct application / service depending on subdomain.
 So the "routing" is done directly on the Pi and not on DNS level.

 This is how the DNS records might look for you.